Occupational Therapy OT

 Occupational Therapist Specialty Opportunities

 As you learn how to become an OT, you may consider working toward certification in a specialty area.
-Popular occupational therapy specialties include physical rehabilitation, driving and community mobility, gerontology, pediatrics and mental health.
+What are the types of occupational therapy?
+There are several different types of occupational therapy that students might pursue, with popular occupational therapy specialties including physical rehabilitation, driving and community mobility, gerontology, pediatrics and mental health.

 Keep in mind that most specialties require significant job experience.
 The American Occupational Therapy Association (AOTA) proposes 3,000 hours in the certification area.9